 The problem with that is that the club will certainly market this as “made by Invisalign,” and consumers will perceive it to be the same.

 To wit… I got an email from a patient this week.
 He had come to see me for a Six Month Smiles (SMS) evaluation.
 He told me he was considering doing it himself with the club.
 I felt he was not a candidate for SMS, and it was a case beyond my comfort zone for Invisalign in my general practice.
 So, I referred him to an orthodontist.
 I’m a general dentist with many years of experience providing limited cosmetic orthodontic treatment, and I determined his case was not appropriate in my practice.
 It warranted the services and attention of an orthodontist.
 Yet, I’m sure he’ll be “approved” for self-treatment. 😐

 I turned down the “opportunity” to help him with impressions.
 I do understand the issue of affordability with patients who simply don’t have $5,000++ to spend.
 But, I take issue with the notion that they’re getting the same thing for $1,500 online.
 And, I would be concerned about doing the impressions and then potentially risking some vicarious liability, should things go south.

 Ah… but, the club has figured out a way to get around the impression issue.
 They’re apparently setting up “Impression shop” across the country, where “techs” will do intraoral scans.

 “We’re getting Invisalign wholesale!”

-As I predicted, consumers are going to understandably assume that do-it-yourself ortho with SDC is the “same thing” as Invisalign.
+As I predicted, consumers are going to understandably assume that do-it-yourself ortho with the club is the “same thing” as Invisalign.
 It perpetuates the mistaken assumption that dentists are simply retailers or “middlemen” for the aligner device.
-I’ve already seen consumers on SDC social media sites claim that SDC is “wholesaling” aligners to the public.
+I’ve already seen consumers on social media sites claim that the club is “wholesaling” aligners to the public.
 They don’t recognize that orthodontic treatment is a SERVICE, not a device or retail commodity.